jinghuazhao/software-notes/README.md

 Logs for [any] wide association studies - software issues and solutions.

-The repository contains extensive information which is complementary to a number of pipelines I have created.
+The repository also contains extensive information which is complementary to a number of pipelines I have created.

 # An extensible list of applications